 - Procedures on a point of order (1) A Member who is addressing the Presiding Member is not to be interrupted except on a point of order. - A Member interrupted on a point of order is to resume his or her seat until:

-(a) the Member raising the point of order has been heard; and and, if permitted, the Member who has been interrupted may then proceed.
+- (a) the Member interchapted on a point of order has been heard; and (b) the Presiding Member has ruled on the point of order, and, if permitted, the Member who has been interrupted may then proceed.